MicrosoftDocs/learn/learn-pr/azure/create-windows-virtual-machine-in-azure/includes/3-exercise-create-a-vm.md

-Recall that your company processes video content on Windows VMs.
-A new city has contracted to process their traffic cameras, but it's a model you have not worked with before.
-You need to create a new Windows VM and install some proprietary codecs so you can begin processing and analyzing their images.
+Your company processes video content on Windows VMs.
+A new city has contracted with your company to process their traffic cameras, but it's a model you haven't worked with before.
+You need to create a new Windows VM and install some proprietary codecs in order to process and analyze their images.

 ## Create a new Windows virtual machine

 You can create Windows VMs with the Azure portal, Azure CLI, or Azure PowerShell.
-The easiest approach is the portal because it walks you through the required information and provides hints and helpful messages when creating a VM.
+The best approach is to use the portal because the **Create a virtual machine** wizard collects all the required information and provides hints and validation messages throughout the process.

 1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you used to activate the sandbox.